sh123/esp32_loradv/README.md

 Overall components cost for this project is about 15-20$.

 Schematics for new board design with integrated components on the board is available under `extras/schematics`.
-New board design is in alpha stage, not fully tested yet.
 Pinouts are compatible with first prototype version.

 It is based on https://github.com/sh123/esp32_loraprs modem, but uses additional peripherals:
 - I2S speaker module MAX98357A + 4ohm 3w speaker (40mm diameter)